 The Belgian school system can seem complex at first, due to the variety of childcare and education options in Belgium that expat families can choose from.

 In keeping with the myriad levels of national and local bureaucracy in Belgium, the schools in Belgium can seem a minefield to newcomers trying to enrol their children.

 However, the education system in Belgium is well developed to serve international and working families.
 Additionally, childcare facilities involving play and homework are sometimes available at schools before or after classes for working parents.

-In this guide, St. John’s International School covers the key topics in choosing what’s the best school for you.
+In this guide, St. John’s International School covers the key topics in choosing the best school for your child.

 Choosing a school in Belgium